 Boarders

-And I’m sure you’ve heard your share of stories of things that can go wrong.
+I’m sure you’ve heard your share of stories about things that can go wrong at horse boarding stables.
 Bad news has a way of getting around.
 And when you’re new to horse ownership I’m sure you’re wondering too how you can protect yourself from that what you’ve been hearing.

 I do believe there is a path to trouble free horse boarding, in fact… I’m living proof, and there are horse boarding stables out there that know how to do it right.

-With my background as boarder, builder, setting up and running a horse boarding stable, there is lots of information that I can share with you so you can seek them out.
+With my background as boarder, designer, builder, setting up and running my horse boarding stable, there is lots of information that I will share with you so you can find the good boarding stables.

 This is a resource for you where you can learn from me and others and get the best out of your journey as a horse owner :)